-While the IRS received comments highlighting some of the inequality that can result among different taxpayers by using an asset-based approach to allocating interest income and expense among excepted and non-excepted trades or businesses, the Final Regulations indeed adopt this approach.
-The taxpayer determines the adjusted basis in its assets for the tax year based on either a quarterly determination method or, if available, an annual determination method (i.e. the annual method uses the average of adjusted asset basis based on the first and last day of the applicable tax year).
+However, if a taxpayer has interest expense, interest income or ATI associated with both excepted and non-excepted trades or businesses, then it is necessary to allocate between the trades or businesses.
+The application of these concepts is chiefly ensconced in allocation rules that generally require an allocation of interest, income, deduction and assets between separate trades or businesses (within an entity).
+The Final Regulations stay the course of the 2018 Proposed Regulations in relying on Code § 162 and associated case law and administrative guidance as the metric for making such determinations in the context of Code § 163(j), and do not create any new rules or further guidance for this purpose.71 interest income and expense among excepted and non-excepted trades or businesses, the Final Regulations indeed adopt this approach.72 The taxpayer determines the adjusted basis in its assets for the tax year based on either a quarterly determination method or, if available, an annual determination method (i.e., the annual method uses the average of adjusted asset basis based on the first and last day of the applicable tax year).
 The annual determination method is only available if the taxpayer has demonstrated that its total adjusted basis at the end of the year in its assets used in the its excepted trades or businesses, as a percentage of the total adjusted basis in its assets, does not differ by more than 20% from such percentage at the beginning of the year.
-As in the 2018 Proposed Regulations, basis in land and similar inherently permanent structures is generally calculated on its unadjusted basis, basis in intangible property is calculated using ordinary §167 and §197 rules, and basis in tangible depreciable property is generally calculated under the §168(g) alternative depreciation system (a slower schedule than generally available).
-Selfcreated intangible assets, customer receivables and cash and cash equivalents are not taken into account for these calculations.
-The taxpayer's interest expense and interest income is allocated among the excepted or non-excepted trades or businesses on the basis of the relative amounts of adjusted basis in the assets from the applicable excepted and non-excepted trades
+As in the 2018 Proposed Regulations, basis in land and similar inherently permanent structures is generally calculated on its unadjusted basis, basis in intangible property is calculated using ordinary Code § 167 and Code § 197 rules, and basis in tangible depreciable property is generally calculated under the Code § 168(g) alternative depreciation system (a slower schedule than generally available).
+Self-created intangible assets, customer receivables and cash equivalents are not taken into account for these calculations.
+The taxpayer's interest expense and interest income is allocated among the excepted or non-excepted trades or businesses on the basis of the relative amounts of adjusted basis in the assets from the applicable excepted and non-excepted trades or businesses.73 If at least 90% of the taxpayer's basis in its assets for the tax year is allocable to either excepted and non-excepted trades or businesses, then all the taxpayer's interest expense and interest income for that year is properly allocable to the 90% or more trades or businesses.74